Our wines are the end product of all the work to grow and harvest the grapes.

 Starlight White Pinot Gris displays the exceptional aromas and flavors you would expect from vines which are only asked to produce about 1.5 tons of fruit per acre.
 It is best served very cool – 45 degrees – as a great summer refresher.
 It also goes well with fish, white meats, and salads.
 We think you will find our Pinot Gris to have a very special character.
 If you think of Pinot Gris as a fairly bland wine, you haven’t tried our Starlight White.
 Our cool, north facing site at 480 to 500 feet is ideal for this cool climate wine.

-Our Rosé of Pinot Noir is made from 100% pinot noir grown at Calamity Hill.
+Our Rosé of Pinot Noir is made from 100% pinot noir grapes grown at Calamity Hill.
 Don’t mistake this for other Rosés of the past.
 This is not just leftover wine at the winery that is blended then has sugar added to make a sweet pink wine.
 This is a purposefully created wine that we think is a great summer drink, on its own or with almost any meal.
 It is, like our Starlight White Pinot Gris, best served cool – 50 degrees.
-We made only 13 cases plus 8 bottles of our 2017 Rosé so it is likely the rarest wine you will ever drink.
+We made only 20 cases of our 2018 Rosé so it is likely as rare a wine as you will ever drink.

 Every wine we produce is made exclusively from fruit grown at Calamity Hill and is always 100% the varietal shown on the label.

 2011 Garden Shed Red Pinot Noir – 750 ml – SALE. $20 $20